matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.1.0.rst

 Degenerate limits
 ~~~~~~~~~~~~~~~~~

-When bounds passed to `set_xlim` (`set_xlim`, etc.) are degenerate (i.e. the
+When bounds passed to `~.axes.Axes.set_xlim` are degenerate (i.e. the
-lower and upper value are equal), the method used to "expand" the bounds now
+lower and upper value are equal), the method used to "expand" the
-matches the expansion behavior of autoscaling when the plot contains a single
+bounds now matches the expansion behavior of autoscaling when the plot
-x-value, and should in particular produce nicer limits for non-linear scales.
+contains a single x-value, and should in particular produce nicer
+limits for non-linear scales.

 `~.Axes.plot` format string parsing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~